Skip to content

 • the armed forces

-• local government workers in England, Wales or Scotland
+• local government workers

-• health service workers in England, Wales or Scotland
+• health service workers

-• fire and rescue workers in England, Wales or Scotland
+• fire and rescue workers

-• members of the police forces in England, Wales or Scotland, or
+• members of the police force, or

 • members of a new public body pension scheme.